Programer3/ERP_django/README.md

 python manage.py createsuperuser
 ```

+👆 this can be also used to add new student and teacher/ faculty members details.

+### Don't forget your PASSWORDS

 ## Users

 New students and teachers can be added through the admin page.
-A new user needs to be created for each.
+A new user needs to be created for each of.

 The admin page is used to modify all tables such as Students, Teachers, Departments, Courses, Classes etc.

 **For more details regarding the system and features please refer the reports included.**

+# Original Readme text

 ## Update (29/11/2020)